In 2021, Instagram reported over 500 million users viewed Stories.

 Despite the growing number of benefits that Instagram Stories offers brands, crafting good content still takes time, energy, and brainstorming.
 Even when you put your best efforts into creating a Story, you might still find that it falls flat, sees a high drop-off, or shows other signs of low engagement.

-In this post, I'll highlight what consumers said about their favorite Instagram Story formats and show you examples along the way.
+In this post, I'll highlight what consumers said about their favorite Instagram Story formats, the trends marketers are noticing, and show you examples along the way.

 While some brands and users post Stories focused purely on interactive features, others might post visual storytelling content such as short narratives or longer video stories that feel more like documentaries.